VO2Group/Starter/README.md

    Starter is simple!
 Take a look at [Tim Peters's ode to programming][Tim Peters's ode to programming].

 4. Unbreakable
-   None of tim's rules can not be broken (see 8th rule).
+   None of tim's rules can be broken (see 8th rule).

 ## Platforms